mtpatter/mlflow-tutorial/README.md

 ![img](assets/cartoon-serve-api.png)

-I walk through this tutorial and others on my [Medium blog](https://maria-patterson.medium.com/).
+I walk through this tutorial and others here on GitHub and on my [Medium blog](https://maria-patterson.medium.com/).
 Here is a friend link for open access to the article on Towards Data Science: [*Machine learning model serving for newbies with MLflow*](https://towardsdatascience.com/machine-learning-model-serving-for-newbies-with-mlflow-76f9f0ac3cb2?sk=3fabd570be956c5830591f9ac0fa7991).
-I'll always add friend links to my GitHub tutorials for free Medium access, but if you'd like to sign up for a Medium membership, I'd be grateful if you could use my [membership referral link](https://maria-patterson.medium.com/membership) to contribute to my Saturday morning fancy coffee fund.
+I'll always add friend links on my GitHub tutorials for free Medium access if you don't have a paid Medium membership [(referral link)](https://maria-patterson.medium.com/membership).

+If you find any of this useful, I always appreciate contributions to my Saturday morning [fancy coffee fund](https://github.com/sponsors/mtpatter)!

 This GitHub repo walks through an example of training a classifier model with sklearn and serving the model with mlflow.